 - Training and technical consults are available to the team

 Effective teams have access to a mentor or a coach who can help them with questions and challenges pertaining to their work or individual skills.
 In a study by Ruth Wageman, the research showed that those teams set up correctly can benefit more from good coaching.
 The chart below shows how little benefit coaching gives a team who is poorly set up for success.

 The long and short of it is this: if you can fulfill these five basic conditions then your organization can create and maintain effective teams and you give them a more complete chance to develop into a productive unit.

 Teamwork is something we grow up trying to perfect.
 Whether it's out on the soccer field, within a household, or in a corporate conference room, it's important to acknowledge that teamwork doesn't naturally occur unless you've got the above conditions.

 A good team paves the way for success, enables collaboration, receives outside support, and appoints the proper leadership.
 With these five conditions for success: Together, Everyone Achieves More.

 And Speaking of More...

 Hackman isn't the only one to theorize on what makes teams effective.
-Read about 5 more models of team effectiveness in this blog post: 6 Different Team Effectiveness Models to Understand Your Team Better
+Read about 5 more models of team effectiveness in this blog post and discover collaboration tools for remote teams: 6 Different Team Effectiveness Models to Understand Your Team Better